 That is after the days that the covenant with Israel would cease.
 Technically, when did the covenant with Israel cease?
 When Christ died!
-Technically, that's when it ceased!
 There was the overlap of 40 years until the transition from the temple service over to the New Testament Church.

-But He's saying right here, v 16: "This is the covenant that I will establish with them after those days,' says the Lord, 'I will give My laws into their hearts, and I will inscribe them in their minds""-to actually etch them, and we know now, scientifically that's how we learn.
+But He's saying right here, v 16: "This is the covenant that I will establish with them after those days,' says the Lord, 'I will give My laws into their hearts, and I will inscribe them in their minds" (v 16)-to actually etch them, and we know now, scientifically, that's how we learn.
 Our brains are actually programmed by electronic chemical etchings in the brain.
 That's where He wants the laws.
 Not on a tablet of stone that we can look at and say 'that's a nice memorial, look at that, that's good.'
 God wants it in your heart and your mind!
 That is the covenant that we are talking about here.

-Galatians 3:25: "But since faith has come, we are no longer under a tutor...
-[We are directly under God! under Christ!
-That's what's important!] ...because you are all sons of God through faith in Christ Jesus" (vs 25-26).
+Galatians 3:25: "But since faith has come, we are no longer under a tutor."
+We are directly under what?
+God!
+Christ!
+That's what's important!

+Verse 26: "Because you are all sons of God through faith in Christ Jesus."
 That's what we all need to understand!
 We're all sons of God!
 There aren't any greater or lesser.
-Christ is the greater and all the rest of us are the lesser-if you want to put it that way.
+Christ is the greater and all the rest of us are the lesser, if you want to put it that way.

-Verse 27: "For as many of you as were baptized into Christ did clothe yourselves in

-Christ."
-That's an interesting expression-isn't it?
+Verse 27: "For as many of you as were baptized into Christ did put on Christ."
+That's an interesting expression.
 Referring to the garments of righteousness.